anastasds/pydantic-argparse/docs/usage/arguments/regular.md

 ## Overview
-`pydantic-args` provides functionality for regular arguments.
+`pydantic2-argparse` provides functionality for regular arguments.
 A regular argument is a command-line argument that is followed by *exactly* one value.
 For example: `--arg hello`, `--arg 123` or `--arg 42.0`.